Jimmy-Z/TWLbf/README.md

 	`twlbf console_id [Console ID] [EMMC CID] [src] [verify] [offset]`

+	`twlbf console_id_bcd [Console ID] [EMMC CID] [src] [verify] [offset]`

 	- verify, 16 bytes, hex string.

-	when brute EMMC CID, the EMMC CID you provided was used as a template.
+	when bruting EMMC CID, the EMMC CID you provided was used as a template. the OpenSSL build is faster for this.

-	when brute Console ID, the Console ID you provided was used as a template.
+	when bruting Console ID, the Console ID you provided was used as a template. the mbed TLS build is faster for this.

+	the _bcd variant loops through 0~9 instead of 0~0xf.

 	usually you should read 16 bytes from EMMC dump at offset 0x1f0 as [src], use `000000000000000000000000000055aa` as [verify], and `001f` as [offset].